-With April 15 just around the corner, it seems like a good time to talk about taxes.
-Specifically, what fuel taxes are, how impactful off-road fuel tax refunds can be to your fuel prices , and how FuelCloud can help with the most arduous parts of the tax refund process: keeping a complete record of on- and off-road transactions, and auto-completing tax forms with the transaction data already in the FuelCloud system.
+With April 15 just around the corner, it’s a good time to talk about what fuel taxes are, how impactful off-road fuel tax refunds can be to your fuel prices , and how FuelCloud can help with the most arduous parts of the tax refund process.

 The Short Version of Fuel Taxes

 Let’s start with the basics: gasoline and diesel are taxed at both the federal and state level.
-Federal gasoline and diesel taxes (18.4 cents per gallon and 24.4 cents per gallon, respectively) have remained unchanged since 1993, but state taxes on gasoline and diesel vary widely - from 14.66 cents per gallon in Alaska to 53 cents in California (as of January 2020 - full list of state fuel tax rates can be found here).
-Further complicating matters, as of June 2019, 22 states enforce some form of variable gas tax, meaning that the amount of tax changes alongside the price of gas and diesel, further complicating the calculation of your tax burden.
+Federal gasoline and diesel taxes (18.4 cents per gallon and 24.4 cents per gallon, respectively) have remained unchanged since 1993, but state taxes on gasoline and diesel vary widely - from 14.66 cents per gallon in Alaska to 53 cents in California.
+Some states have variable gas taxes that change alongside the price of gas and diesel, further complicating the calculation of your tax burden.

-Whether your tax rates are high or low, the important detail is that these taxes are only intended to be applied to on-road vehicles.
+Whether your tax rates are high or low, the important detail is that these taxes are only on fuel used on roads.
 Certain off-road vehicles and equipment are exempt from taxes, and refunds can be issued if you complete the required paperwork correctly.

-“If you complete the required paperwork correctly” is easier said than done.
-At a high level, organizations who want to get a refund on their off-road fuel use need to keep an accurate, audit-proof record on on-road and off-road fuel use - a difficult challenge in of itself.
-But each state also has specific requirements for the paperwork and records that must be submitted to get the tax refund, as well as when and how frequently those refund requests must be filed.
-This added complexity scares businesses off from pursuing their full refund - with many other demands on their plates and not enough hours in the day, navigating a tax refund process doesn’t seem like it’s worth the time.
+At a high level, organizations who want to get a refund on their off-road fuel use need to keep an accurate, audit-proof record on on-road and off-road fuel use - a difficult challenge in and of itself.
+But each state also has specific requirements for the records that must be submitted to get a refund, as well as when and how frequently those refund requests must be filed.

 What FuelCloud can do

-As much as FuelCloud would love to be able to do your taxes for you, we can’t do that.
-We also legally can’t give you advice on how to manage your taxes, so the choice of whether and how you file for a tax refund is up to you.
+FuelCloud can’t do your taxes for you, nor can we advise you on how your taxes should be managed.
 What we can do, however, is track your fuel exceptionally well, and give you the power to use that fuel data for your tax purposes.

 The true test of our tax features is how they stand up to audit.
 While the number of audits our customers have faced is few, we do have some anecdotal evidence that we’re doing things right: a customer of ours received the first perfect score on a fuel tax audit in the history of that customer’s state thanks to FuelCloud’s transaction tracking and allocation tools.